First Pillar: All you need to know to retire in Switzerland

 When you are studying, you should also pay the minimum to avoid any missing years.
 If you missed a year of contribution, you could pay for it in the next five years.
 After five years, you cannot compensate for it anymore.

 If you want to increase your pension, the biggest thing you can do is increase your salary.
-It may not be evident, and you should probably try to increase your income regardless of the pension.
+Although it may not be evident, you should probably try to increase your income regardless of the pension.

 There is one other thing you can do to increase your pension.
-You can delay the time at which you start to receive the first pillar pension.
+You can delay your first pillar pension.
 If you delay the pension by one year, you will get a pension increase by 5.2%.
 It increases to 10.8% for two years, 17.1% for three years, 24% for four years, and 31.5% after five years (maximum delay).
 It is a gamble on your life expectancy.
-If you expect to live until 100 years old and can afford to delay the pension, you should delay it for five years.
+If you expect to live until 100 years old and can afford to delay the pension, you should delay it by five years.

 Accounting